JoaoBarreto/eHC/ReadME.txt

 `---'`---'`---^`---'    `---'`---^`    `    `---'`---'`---'
 -------------------------------------------------------------------------------

-Project done for the course of Parallel Distributed Systems
+Project done for the course of Parallel Distributed Systems, using .NET Framework.

 Grade: 17 (0/20)